NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/plot-spectral-signature/plot_spectral_signatures.md

     Provisional NEON data are included.
 To exclude provisional data, use input parameter include_provisional=False.

     Continuing will download 2 NEON data files totaling approximately 661.3 MB.
-Do you want to proceed? (y/n)  n
+Do you want to proceed? (y/n)  y

-    Download halted

 The reflectance data tile is now downloaded into the 'C:/NEON_Data/DP3.30006.002' directory.
 You can use the code cell below to walk through all the directories and display where the .h5 file was downloaded.